nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 Below is an example usage scenario for the user.

 Step 1.
-The user opens the program and an empty `sales` is initalized.
+The user opens the program and an empty `sales` is initialized.

 Step 2.
 The user can add sold items by inputting `sell dish; d/DISH; q/QUANTITY`.
 An example would be `sell dish; d/pasta; q/15;`.
 The user can input as many sales as they like as long as the dish exists in the menu.

 Step 3.
 The user can generate the profit by inputting `profit`.

+### 1.3.2 Design Considerations
+#### Aspect: Using a separate class to perform sale commands
+**Current Implementation**: Methods are stored in the sales class
+* Pros: Easy to understand and implement.
+* Cons: May make the sales class long and convoluted and may become difficult to find certain features or methods

+**Alternative**: Commands are stored in separate classes
+* Pros: Easier for a person who hasn't worked on the project to understand the structure
+* Cons: Takes longer to implement
 ## 2. Product Scope
 ### Target user profile